Deployment

 • \d table_name - describe table

-• \l - list databases
+• \l - list all databases

 • \c database_name - connect to database